 The answer is NO!
-Running or another aerobic exercise is not a replacement for resistance training.
+Running or another aerobic exercise is not a replacement for strength training.
 They are different exercises and provide different benefits.
 Aerobic exercise does not deliver the needed stress to your bones, muscles, and tendons.

 In order to build strength, you have to pull hard on tendons, do microscopic damage to your muscles, and literally bend your bones.
 Going out for a run or putting in an hour on the treadmill will not do this sufficiently.

 This is not to say that aerobic exercise is not important: it is!
-But it is not resistance training.
+But it is not strength training.
 You need both.
 And if you omit one, you do your body a great disservice.

 Avoid the “skinny fat” syndrome.

-Another danger of focusing on cardio or aerobic exercise to the exclusion of resistance training is becoming what is known as “skinny fat.”
+Another danger of focusing on cardio or aerobic exercise to the exclusion of strength training is becoming what is known as “skinny fat.”
 Skinny fat is a condition in which a person appears thin on the outside, but inside they are unhealthy and at risk for illness.

-If you are losing weight through diet and exercise but not simultaneously doing resistance training, you are not only losing fat: you are losing muscle as well.
+If you are losing weight through diet and exercise but not simultaneously doing strength training, you are not only losing fat: you are losing muscle as well.
 Your body will burn through your muscles tissue as surely as it will burn through your fat.
 As you lose muscle, you lose a major source of energy, and you lose tone and definition.